 We know, we know.
 Star Wars Rebels Season 2 already premiered a sample of its second round by the stellar “Siege of Lothal,” but the real debut of new Star Wars Rebels has at last set its premiere.
 Lock down your hyperdrives for October, when the crew of the Ghost takes on the mantle of Star Wars Rebels once more for Season 2.

 ScreenCrush’s WookieeLeaks is a weekly roundup of everything Star Wars!
-From Star Wars: Episode 7, to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
-This week, the details on four upcoming books are revealed, a few directors are apparently in contention for Star Wars: Episode 9, and Star Wars: Rogue One finds a composer.
+From The Force Awakens, to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
+This week, tear apart the latest teaser footage, learn the alignment of a new Rogue One character, and a tease the Battle of Jakku.

 As both Comic-Con and D23 went by without a new Star Wars: The Force Awakens trailer we were left to wonder when exactly we’d see the next footage from the upcoming.
 Well, get ready.
 That time is now.
 “Have you felt it?”

 We’ve known for a long time that Star Wars: The Force Awakens would screen in IMAX theaters because director J.J.
 Abrams filmed one key sequence with IMAX cameras.
 But now, we’ve learned the full extent of Disney and Lucasfilm’s plans for large format presentation and it’s exactly what you’d expect from a studio that has the most popular movie franchise on the planet and the power to do whatever it wants with it.
 The new Star Wars movie has booked pretty much every IMAX screen in the world for four weeks.
 Everyone with the desire to see this movie on the biggest movie screens in the world now has plenty of time to do so.